 “This declaration is a major accomplishment for Grenada because it is a significant step closer to achieving their pledge to protect 20% of their nearshore and coastal habitat by 2020,” says Sherry Constantine of The Nature Conservancy’s Caribbean Division.
 “Grand Anse MPA will greatly enhance the livelihoods of the fishers and communities within the Grand Anse area by securing a more sustainable future.”

 As part of the stakeholder consultation process, the Grand Anse Fishers Association became a registered entity that will continue to be a voice for fishers who access the protected and surrounding areas.
 The Grenada MPA Programme, led by the Fisheries Division, is working to identify alternative activities to enhance the livelihood opportunities for nearby fishers.
 The discussions are aimed at ensuring that there will be no adverse impact on the income of these fishers as a result of the declaration.

 The declaration of Grenada’s 4th MPA is a significant step in the country’s commitment to conservation.
 The declaration was made possible through a collaborative effort between the Ministry of Agriculture, Lands Forestry and Fisheries and The Nature Conservancy under the Climate-Resilience Eastern Caribbean Marine Managed Areas Network (ECMMAN) Project and with funding from the German Federal Ministry of the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).

-Division of Fisheries Ministry of Agriculture, Lands, Forestry and Fisheries
+Ministry of Agriculture, Lands, Forestry and Fisheries